mvolkmann/blog/src/prolog.md

 ## Implementations

 There are many implementations of the Prolog programming language.
-The most popular are described below.
+The first Prolog implementation was Marseilles Prolog developed at Marseilles University.
+The second was DEC-10 Prolog developed at Edinburgh University, commonly referred to as Edinburgh Prolog.

-Many Prolog implementations conform to the {% aTargetBlank "https://www.iso.org/standard/21413.html", "ISO Standard for Prolog" %}.
+Many current Prolog implementations conform to the {% aTargetBlank "https://www.iso.org/standard/21413.html", "ISO Standard for Prolog" %}.
 This defines the minimum requirements for conforming implementations.
-Many implementations add features beyond the ISO standard.
+Most implementations also add features beyond the ISO standard.

-The ISO standard does not require implementations to provide a top level or REPL, but most do.
+The ISO standard does not require implementations to provide a "top level" or REPL, but most do.
 A top level supports interactive entry and evaluation of Prolog questions.
 Some top level implementations also support tab completion, interactive debugging.